 Moneytree was offering users the chance to get a single view of their entire financial profile in a free, mobile-focused service.

-Perhaps most critically, the app got generous seed funding in an unprecedented collaboration between major Japanese banks.
-Whilst the injection of cash was no doubt extremely useful, Moneytree also benefited hugely from getting buy-in from three significant financial institutions (Mitsubishi UFJ, Mizuho, and Sumitomo Mitsui).
+Perhaps most critically, the app received generous seed funding in an unprecedented collaboration between major Japanese banks.
+While the injection of cash was no doubt extremely useful, Moneytree also benefited hugely from getting buy-in from three significant financial institutions (Mitsubishi UFJ, Mizuho, and Sumitomo Mitsui).
 Once these mega banks were on board, the rest of the financial services companies were much more likely to follow.

 Against the odds, Moneytree managed to get the vast majority of Japanese financial institutions on board with the result that the app was able to get data from over 99% of Japanese banks, credit card companies, and other places such as customer loyalty programs.
 The app has now been downloaded more than a million times.